nycmeshnet/docs/content/installs/problems.md

 3. All pins are pushed down after crimping (extremely important!)
 4. The cable jacket is just inside the RJ-45

-If these four things are correct the cable will work!
+If the first three things are correct the cable will work!
+The jacket being inside the rj-45 gives it a bit more strength.

 It is possible that the wires aren't at the end and the pins aren't all down and the cable tester will wrongly say it is fine.